kaoutaar/Stutter-enhancer/frontend/README.md

 * Sends audio to backend API for processing.
 * Handles transcription and enhancement.
 * Allows editing of transcript
-* Provides a side-by-side comparison of original and enhanced audio, featuring audio visualization.
+* Provides a side-by-side comparison of original and enhanced audio.
 * Enables download of audio files

 ## Technical Components